A male semen analysis is helpful when trying to get pregnant

 All of the above information can be obtained by using the ExSeed device.
 According to the scientific evidence, TMSC is the best indicator of how big the chances are for reaching pregnancy.
 ExSeed is the only home sperm test device that can provide this on the market.

 Male semen analysis: what, when, where, and how?

 There is no perfect semen analysis test.
-Some men with low sperm counts can achieve pregnancies without assistance, while others with normal sperm count are unable to get pregnant with their partner.
+Some men with low sperm counts can achieve pregnancies without assistance.
+Other on the other hand with normal sperm count are unable to get pregnant with their partner.

-In general, men with better semen parameters do have a better chance of reaching pregnancy faster in the process, and optimizing these parameters as much as possible is therefore beneficial for fertility.
+In general, men with better semen parameters have a better chance of reaching pregnancy faster in the process.
+Optimizing these parameters as much as possible is therefore beneficial for fertility.

-At ExSeed Health we encourage all men to have an assessment of how many sperm cells they have and how many of them swim.
+At ExSeed Health we encourage all men to have an assessment of sperm concentration and motility.
 This should be done as early as possible to allow time to improve the quality if any inconsistencies are found.